Common config fields, showing default values

 regexp_topics

 Whether listed topics should be interpreted as regular expression patterns for matching multiple topics.
+When enabled, the client will periodically refresh the list of matching topics based on the metadata_max_age interval.
 When topics are specified with explicit partitions this field must remain set to false.

 Type: bool